Aquales: Synopsis

 The plot of Aquales begins in the year 2042, where 70% of the land on Earth is now covered by bodies of water due to the depletion of ozone and greenhouse effects caused by humankind, which resulted in the polar ice caps melting that raised the sea level at an alarmingly quick pace, leaving almost no terrain as a result.
 With the overpopulation of the remaining lands and the possibility of space colonization not being realizable yet, a major scientific research initiative in regards of sustaining life on the ocean is made, leading to the development of a Kermadic Trench at the Kermadec Islands in New Zealand.
-27 years later, 82% of the planetary surface was now covered in water and the trench was still under the development phase, making the United Nations desperate for answers due to the lack of progression and sent the British Elias-Rits Investigative Unit ship for a reconnaissance operation, however, contact with the unit eventually stopped.
+27 years later, 82% of the planetary surface was now covered in water and the trench was still under the development phase, making the United Nations desperate for answers due to the lack of progression and sent the British Elias-Rits Investigative Unit ship for a reconnaissance operation, but contact with the unit eventually stopped.
 Another team was deployed in order to investigate the mysterious disappearance of the Elias-Rits embarkation during their operation but with no success and, due to further research required exploring hostile environments in the deep sea, authorities dispatched a special elite squad known as World-Ocean Development League (W-ODL), which are renowned for piloting the Mid-Stanry submarine, to unveil the whereabouts of the ship, with the players assuming the role of American pilot Fredric von Nyuya controlling an advanced humanoid mecha.

 Development and release

-Aquales served as the second title to be developed and published by Exact for the Sharp X68000 and it was originally planned to be a manga series of 600 pages with over 13 volumes worth of storyline, however the plot for the seventh volume was instead condensed into a video game project, which was created by most of the same staff who previously worked on Naious, their first game project for the X68000.
+Aquales served as the second title to be developed and published by Exact for the Sharp X68000 and it was originally planned to be a manga series of 600 pages with over 13 volumes worth of storyline, but the plot for the seventh volume was instead condensed into a video game project, which was created by most of the same staff who previously worked on Naious, their first game project for the X68000.
 The game was first planned for a retail release on August 24, 1991, before being ultimately released on September 12 of the same year with a retail price of JP¥8,700.
 It was later distributed through the Takeru software vending machines, which allowed users of the machine to download games by inserting a blank floppy disk.
-On August 21, 1992, a music album containing the original soundtrack composed by Hiroshi Yamamoto and Hiroyuki Saegusa, as well as arranged renditions of the soundtrack was released in Japan by Apollon.
+In August 1992, a music album containing the original soundtrack composed by Hiroshi Yamamoto and Hiroyuki Saegusa, as well as arranged renditions of the soundtrack was released in Japan by Apollon.